ethereum/EIPs/EIPS/eip-9.md

 ## Specification

+Adds a precompiled contract for the blake2b hash function.

+Address of `0x9`

-Adds a precompile at address `0x0000....0c` which accepts a variable length input interpreted as:
+Function accepts a variable length input interpreted as:

     [OUTSIZE, D_1, D_2, ..., D_INSIZE]

 where `INSIZE` is the length in bytes of the input.
 Throws if `OUTSIZE` is greater than 64.
 Returns the `OUTSIZE`-byte BLAKE2b digest, as defined in [RFC 7693](https://tools.ietf.org/html/rfc7693).

+### Gas Costs

 Gas costs would be equal to `GBLAKEBASE + GBLAKEWORD * floor(INSIZE / 32)`

-In order to maintain backwards compatibility, the precompile will return `0` if `CURRENT_BLOCKNUM < METROPOLIS_FORK_BLKNUM`

 ## Rationale